SAP-samples/teched2025-AD166/exercises/ex3/README.md

 ### Exercise 3.3 - Add a GridList

-📋 **Action Required**: Enhance your view with UI5 controls to display sensor data.
+📋 **Next Step**: Enhance your view with UI5 controls to display sensor data.

 > 📖 **Context**: After configuring the data service, it's now time to enrich your `Sensors.view.xml` with some fancy UI5 controls!